-Hunter Litigation Chambers has been consistently recognised as one of the premier firms in British Columbia practicing in the field of dispute resolution.
+Hunter Litigation Chambers has been consistently recognised as one of the premier firms in British Columbia practising in the field of dispute resolution.
 The senior counsel have all developed their reputations as leading litigation and arbitration counsel during their respective tenures as senior partners at some of Canada's leading corporate/commercial law firms.
-Randy Kaardal Q.C., Mike Stephens, Brent Olthuis and Claire Hunter have consistently been identified in peer review publications as leading counsel in various litigation-related categories.
+Randy Kaardal Q.C., Mike Stephens, Brent Olthuis and Claire Hunter Q.C. have consistently been identified in peer review publications as leading counsel in various litigation-related categories.
 Mark Oulton who leads the firm's forestry practice is recognized as a leading practitioner in Martindale Hubbell and Chambers Canada.
 Bill Smart Q.C., who returned to practice with the firm after six years as a judge of the Supreme Court of British Columbia adds expertise as one of British Columbia's leading criminal lawyers, including in corporate and regulatory matters.
 Bill Smart is a Fellow of both the American College of Trial Lawyers and the International Society of Barristers.
+Randy Kaardal is a Fellow of the Litigation Counsel of America.

 Hunter Litigation Chambers has the depth and capability to handle the full range of commercial litigation and arbitration, product liability, aboriginal, administrative, labour and employment, public law litigation, and criminal and quasi-criminal matters.
-In addition to their trial level practice, counsel from the firm appear regularly in the British Columbia Court of Appeal and Supreme Court of Canada and occasionally in the Federal Courts, including the Federal Court of Appeal and Tax Court of Canada.
+In addition to their trial level practice, counsel from the firm appear regularly in the British Columbia Court of Appeal and Supreme Court of Canada and in the Federal Courts, including the Federal Court of Appeal and Tax Court of Canada.

 The firm embraces a strong commitment to professional and academic excellence with many of its lawyers having clerked for justices of the superior courts of Canada, including the Supreme Court of Canada.

 Commercial Litigation is a primary practice area for Hunter Litigation Chambers.
 All of the counsel in the firm practice in this area.